Material for a UC Irvine course offered by the Department of Physics Astronomy and developed by David Kirkby.

 time.sleep(0.5) # seconds

-To load this program into the RP2020 processor on your Pico W board, you simply save it in the Mu editor.
-This triggers the Mu editor to download your program via the USB cable and reset the processor so it starts running your code.
-If all goes well, you should now see your LED blinking once per second.
-It is important that your program is saved to the top level of your CIRCUITPY drive (so not under the lib
+To test this program, click the green Run arrow in the Thonny toolbar (circled in yellow below).
+This triggers the Mu editor to download your program via the USB cable and reset the processor so that it starts running your code.
+If all goes well, you should now see your LED blinking once per second, alternating 0.5s ON then 0.5s OFF.

-since this is what CircuitPython expects.
-Check the name in the Mu editor tab, circled in red below:
+It is important that your program is saved to the top level of your CIRCUITPY drive (so not under the lib folder, for example) with the name code.py since this is what CircuitPython expects.
+Check the name in the editor tab, circled in yellow below:

 code.py